 Not so much any longer.
 From middle-school teachers using Lulu to create in class projects to post-graduate certification programs printing their course material, the education world has discovered and embraced print-on-demand.
 The reasons are almost identical to the reasons businesses are discovering print-on-demand: cost, control, and versatility.

-Teachers aren’t just assigning lower cost, on-demand textbooks.
+Teachers aren’t just assigning a lower cost, on-demand textbooks.
 Because self-publishing is so easy, teachers can create highly targeted or new curricula around a book they write themselves!
 This trend isn’t exactly new, but year after year we encounter more educators discovering print-on-demand.

 Even with a push for digitalization in schools, printed materials are not leaving the scene anytime soon.
 Textbooks, works books, curriculum specific materials, student projects, portfolios, yearbooks, and many more projects for educators and students have the potential to use print-on-demand services.